JavaScript Objects

 Value

-The value can be any valid JavaScript type - a string, number, boolean, array, another object, or even a function.
+A value is the data stored inside a property.
+JavaScript allows a value to be almost any data type, including a string, number, boolean, array, object, null, undefined, or even a function.

 javascript